cidneyhamilton/cidney.org/README.md

 # cidney.org

-This is the source code for my personal static site.
+This is the source code for my personal site, a static website made with Jekyll using IndieWeb principles.